 - Obtaining a blood sample for further analysis

 Since there is currently no Breathalyzer test for marijuana use, the driver’s level of impairment can only be measured by a blood test.
-These results can take a little while to come back and, by law, the DRE cannot make a final determination until all of the steps have been completed.
+These results can take and, by law, the DRE cannot make a final determination until all of the steps have been completed.
 Given that, it may be a little while before you find out of the driver who hit you was stoned or not.

 What to Do if You’re Hit by a Stoned Driver

 In the moments after a car accident, you’re likely to be a little confused and scared, especially if you were injured.
-The following steps can help you stay safe and protect your chances of being able to file a successful personal injury claim:
+The following steps can help you stay safe and protect your chances of filing a successful personal injury claim:

 - Call 911 or local law enforcement.
-Even if nobody was injured, you need to call authorities to have a police officer respond to the scene and file a report.
+Even if nobody was injured, call authorities to file a report.

 - Get to a safe place.
 If you can move the vehicles involved off the road safely, do so.
 If not, get yourself and anyone else involved off the road to a safe area nearby.